 The levered portfolio could yield 17% to 22% annually with 15% to 25% volatility and I expect to experience drawdowns around -30% to -50%.
-Much better prospects than an equity portfolio, which experiences similar drawdowns with a much lower return expectation.
+Much better prospects than an equity portfolio, which experiences similar drawdowns with much lower return expectations.
 Compounded over time this would definitely make you financially independent no matter where you start.
 Your money would double roughly every four years.

 I would consider this a very aggressive risk level – it will definitely feel highly uncomfortable at times.

 Using optimal Kelly betting, it still has room to be pushed, if you don´t mind an extreme rollercoaster ride.
-It could be done on a small speculative portion of one´s wealth – a barbell approach of a very conservative and a very risky portion combined.
-Aggressive risk taking could also be justified, when the invested capital is quite small and the savings rate to grow that capital is comparatively high.
+It could be done on a small speculative portion of one´s wealth – a barbell approach of a very conservative and a very risky portfolio – combined.
+Aggressive risk taking could also be justified, when the invested capital base is quite small and the savings rate to grow that capital is comparatively high.
 This would often be the case in the beginning of an investment career, but unfortunately the level of knowledge required to successfully run a combination of strategies is very easily underestimated.
-One easily tends to feel, that one has everything necessary figured out at each stage one is at – even, if that is just the beginning of a long journey.
+One tends to feel, that one has everything necessary figured out at each stage one is at – even, if that is just the beginning of a long journey.

 I don´t think we are straying into fantasy land with these numbers, as there are many real life examples that boast the same Sharpe ratio.
 Most of the time they yield returns between 10% and 15% like our unlevered version, which is a much more tolerable approach.